-complex properties about the behavior of the set implementation.
-The approach for identifying task dependences in DOJ generalizes to any control structure: counted loops, data-dependent loops, recursive tasks, etc.
+The approach for identifying task dependences in DOJ handles any single-threaded control structure: counted loops, data-dependent loops, recursive tasks, etc.

 2.1 Data Dependences

 Recall that DOJ splits data dependences into two categories: variable dependences and heap dependences.
 A variable dependence occurs when one task writes to a variable and another task reads from that variable.
 The tasks in the example contain several variable dependences.
 The par task in Line 19 has a read dependence on the parent thread for the reference stored in the variable f and writes a value to the variable val.
 A seq task instance from Line 22 has a read dependence on the value written to the variable val by the par task instance from the same loop iteration.
 A seq task instance has a read dependence on the value written to the variable sum by the previous instance of the seq task.
 The parent thread has a dependence in Line 27 on the value of the sum variable written by the last instance of the seq task.
 DOJ's variable dependence analysis automatically discovers these variable dependences.